When we started our debt-free journey, we became laser-focused on budgeting and paying off debt.

 The difference between frugal vs cheap

-The real difference between cheap and frugal is the money mindset behind them.
+The key difference between cheap and frugal is the money mindset behind them.

 Frugal Sparing or economical with regard to money or food.
 Urban Dictionary

-On the other hand, someone with a cheap mindset chooses the cheapest price every time, disregarding time, quality, or the feeling and needs of others.
+On the flip side, someone with a cheap mindset chooses the lowest price every time, disregarding time, quality, or the feeling and needs of others.

 Cheap An individual that goes beyond all reasonable means to save a buck.
 Urban Dictionary